 Not only will you make tidying up a lot easier, using paper plates and cups also reduces the chances of any breakages and injury.
 Outdoor movie parties can be raucous events, with excitable kids (and adults) increasing the chances of things getting broken.
 Choose paper plates and you can save on a lot of cleaning up and potential hazards.
-Just make sure to recycle them afterwards.
+Just make sure to recycle them afterward.

 78. Keep Drinks Cooled with Ice

-This idea is best reserved for a romantic backyard movie night, but still works really well at parties with lots of guests.
-You could either have a small bucket of ice with champagne for a loved one, or large bins with ice in to keep the beers and soft drinks cooled.
+This idea is best reserved for a romantic backyard movie night but still works really well at parties with lots of guests.
+You could either have a small bucket of ice with champagne for a loved one or large bins with ice in to keep the beers and soft drinks cooled.
 It means your guest don’t have to keep walking to the house or tables to get a cool drink.

 79. Don’t Forget the Popcorn

 It wouldn’t be an outdoor movie night party without popcorn.
-In order to make things a little more interesting why not invest in a popcorn machine or maker, or design your own custom paper popcorn bags to add a level of authenticity?
+In order to make things a little more interesting, why not invest in a popcorn machine or maker, or design your own custom paper popcorn bags to add a level of authenticity?
 There’s a great popcorn maker on Amazon at the moment which I recommend.